research-ag/hpl/README.md

     - sending batched prepared transfers to the **Ledger**
     - receiving confirmation from the **ledger** for each transfer
     - serving transfer status to principals
 - **Ledger** canister has the complete token ledger.
 It is the single source of truth on account balances.
 It settles all transfers.
-It cannot be called directly by principals.
+It cannot be called directly by principals in relation to individual transfers, only in relation to accounts.
 The ledger is responsible for:
   - receiving batched transfers from aggregators
-  - validation of each transfer
+  - validation and execution of each transfer
   - save all account balances
   - save latest transfers